ayozmi/job_application_tracking/README.md

 ---

+### ✨ New in v1.1
+🔍 View your saved applications directly in the app

+✏️ Edit and save changes to your Excel file from the UI

+🗑️ Delete applications directly from the app

+🔀 Sort applications by Company Name, Job Title, or Date Applied

+🎨 Minor UI/UX improvements

 ## ✅ Features

-- Input job application details via a simple GUI
+Input job application details via a simple GUI

-- Tracks:
+Tracks:

-  - ✅ Company Name (required)
+   ✅ Company Name (required)

-  - 📝 Job Title (optional)
+   📝 Job Title (optional)

-  - ⚡ Easy Apply toggle (e.g., LinkedIn Easy Apply)
+  ⚡ Easy Apply toggle (e.g., LinkedIn Easy Apply)

-  - 📅 Date Applied
+  📅 Date Applied

-  - ⏳ Status (default: “Waiting for response”)
+  ⏳ Status (default: “Waiting for response”)

-- Saves data in `job_applications.xlsx` under the `Applications` sheet
+  Saves data in `job_applications.xlsx` under the `Applications` sheet

-- Automatically creates the Excel file and header row if not found
+  Automatically creates the Excel file and header row if not found
-- Input validation and submission confirmation

 ---

 ## 🖥️ How to Use

-1. **Download the `.exe`** from the [Releases](https://github.com/ayozmi/job-application-tracking/releases) page.
+1. **Download the `.exe`** from the [Releases](https://github.com/ayozmi/job_application_tracking/releases/tag/v0.1) page.
 2. **Run the application** (no install needed).
 3. Fill out the form:
    - Company Name is required